At best, custody exchanges are likely to be awkward; at worst, we’re talking open warfare.

-- Can your child not sleep without a security blanket or a favorite teddy bear?
+- Can your child not sleep without a security blanket or favorite teddy bear?

-- Do they have any relevant school work and all the appropriate books and study materials to make sure that report on the construction of the Hoover Dam is finished and turned in on time?
+- Do they have any relevant school work and all the appropriate books and study materials?
+(That report on the construction of the Hoover Dam won’t finish itself.)

-- Are the cleats ready to go for soccer practice tonight?
+- Are their cleats ready to go for soccer practice tonight?

 2) Make Custody Exchanges At School

-One parent can drop them off in the morning, the other can pick them up in the afternoon, and no one has to see anyone they’d rather not.
+One parent drops them off in the morning, the other picks them up in the afternoon.
+That way, no one has to see anyone they’d rather not.

-As the parents aren’t both there, this can get a bit tricky as schools become increasingly aware of custody issues and the whereabouts of children outside of school hours.
-(Does anyone else remember just walking home from elementary school alone like it was no big deal?)
+As the parents aren’t both there, this can get a bit tricky.
+Schools have become increasingly aware of custody issues and the whereabouts of children outside of school hours.
+(Anyone else remember just walking home from elementary school alone like it was no big deal?)

-Depending on the age of your kids and the degree of supervision, you may want to, or be compelled to, make arrangements with the administrators about who can and will pick them up or drop them off on particular days.
-Schools like to know this sort of thing.
+Depending on the age of your kids and the degree of supervision they require, you may want to, or be compelled to make a plan with the administrators.

 3) Make Custody Exchanges At Daycare Or A Babysitter’s

-This has similar benefits and drawbacks as the previous suggestion.
-You can drop the kids off, and your ex can pick them up, passing like proverbial ships in the night.
-Perhaps the children go there after school.
-Regardless, the end result is the same, and this may spare you any unpleasant in-person encounters.
+This has similar benefits and drawbacks to the previous suggestion.
+You can drop the kids off at daycare and your ex can pick them up.
+You pass like proverbial ships in the night.
+Regardless, the end result is the same.
+This may spare you any unpleasant in-person encounters.